MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### How to fix

 Add the missing libraries to the form.
-You might get the list of required libraries by comparing to another form of the same entity or on other org.
+You might get the list of required libraries by comparing to another form from the same table or on other organization.
 Reach out to support for assistance.

 ## Check if forms have unhealthy customizations